yamltube/yamltube/README.md

 # YamlTube: YouTube Playlists in Yaml

-Fork this repo to manage your YouTube playlists in YAML on GitHub.
+Manage your YouTube playlists in YAML on GitHub.
+Just fork this repo and follow the [setup instructions](#setup-instructions)

-### Who is this for?
+## Who is this for?

 To be honest, I have no idea.
 It seemed like a funny concept and yamltube.com was $12.

-**Coming Soon Maybe**: `yamltube:spotify:Playlist`

-### Long Term Requirements For This To Be Super Cool

-- You should be able to set this up on your phone.
-Which means it needs to be 100% managable from the browser.
-You should be able to fork yamltube's repo, click a link in the readme, and authenticate somehow with youtube and pulumi
-- Two way sync of a playlist back into YAML.
-Basically you would edit playlist in the YouTube app and then it commits to master or a PR automatically opens up.

-Anyways, this is how you define a playlist:
+## Anyways, this is how you define a playlist:

 ```yaml
 name: yamltube